-In July 2019 the UK Government published its Finance Bill 2019-20, which included draft legislation for a 2% Digital Services Tax (DST) on the revenues of search engines, social media platforms and online marketplaces (financial and payment services are exempt) irrespective of how they monetise their platforms.
+The OECD's two-pillar plan to reform international corporate tax announced on 1 July 2021 will see the withdrawal of the UK's Digital Services Tax ("DST") of 2% on the revenues of search engines, social media platforms and online marketplaces (financial and payment services are exempt) irrespective of how they monetise their platforms.

-• Tax liabilities will be calculated at group level but charged to individual entities in the group whose revenues involving UK users contribute to the tax thresholds, in proportion to their contribution.
+- Tax liabilities are calculated at group level but are charged to individual entities in the group whose revenues involve UK users.
+These entities contribute to the tax thresholds in proportion to their contribution.

-• The thresholds mean that the DST will only apply to groups with global revenues over £500m and UK revenues over £25m, which includes an allowance so that a group’s first £25m of revenues derived from UK users will not be subject to the DST.
+- The thresholds mean that DST only applies to groups with global revenues over £500m and UK revenues over £25m, which includes an allowance so that a group’s first £25m of revenues derived from UK users will not be subject to the DST.

-• There are different criteria for what constitutes participation by a UK user depending on the activity in question:
+- There are different considerations of what constitutes participation by a UK user depending on the activity in question:

-• A ‘safe harbour’ principle will be available for in-scope companies who operate at low profit margins or losses.
-This allows such entities to use an alternative basis of charge in calculating their liabilities.
-This will effectively lead to a lower DST liability (or no liability if they are loss making).
+- A ‘safe harbour’ principle is available for in-scope companies who operate low profit margins or losses, allowing such entities to use an alternative basis of charge to calculate their liabilities and effectively lead to a lower DST liability, or no liability if they are loss making.

-• DST will be deductible as an expense of business, provided it is incurred wholly and exclusively for the purposes of a trade.
-However it will not be creditable against any UK corporation tax liability.
+- DST is deductible as an expense of business, provided it is incurred wholly and exclusively for the purposes of a trade.
+However, it is not creditable against any UK corporation tax liability.
 This may result in double taxation.

 Towards the withdrawal of DST